How to Avoid Drinking and Driving

 - If there are no taxis readily available call a local service to send a car to pick you up.

 Request a rideshare service like Uber or Lyft using an app on your phone.
 You can share a ride with your friends, or other people using the app at the same moment.
+Studies have shown that these popular services help lower the amount of DUI arrests.

 - If you are in a vulnerable state it is best to share the ride with your friends to make sure you get home safe.